IELTS Writing Task 2 Sample 1004 - Some people who have been in prison become good citizens later

 Give reasons for your answer and support your arguments with examples and relevant evidence.

 You should write at least 250 words.

-To begin with, it is a fact that the public usually have negative image to ex-prisoners, but not all of them have bad personality.
+To begin with, it is a fact that the public usually has negative images to ex-prisoners, but not all of them have a bad personality.
 As some prisons provide technical skill and personal development program to their prisoners, many of them have successfully followed these positive programs.
-These courses have changed their character and provided them with adequate skill therefore they were accepted back in the society.
+These courses have changed their character and provided them with adequate skill, therefore, they were accepted back in the society.
 Many of them have learned their lessons during imprisonment, as they worked harder and became more successful than the regular people.
-Apart from psychopath criminals, an ordinary person, who has committed crime and has been sentenced to be imprisoned often understand the value of life and thus changes radically.
+Apart from psychopath criminals, an ordinary person, who has committed crimes and has been sentenced to be imprisoned often understand the value of life and thus changes radically.